Top 5 Orthopedic Doctors in Gurgaon

 6. Listen Carefully to Your Body: Pain is your body’s way of telling you something isn’t right.
 Don’t ignore aches and pains, especially if they’re sharp or persistent.
 Pushing through pain can make a small problem much worse.
 Rest when you need to.

-7. Get Enough : Your body needs time to repair and rebuild after exercise.
+7. Get Enough Rest and Recovery: Your body needs time to repair and rebuild after exercise.
 Make sure you’re getting enough sleep and incorporating rest days into your training schedule.
 This prevents , which can weaken your body and make you more susceptible to injuries.

 8. Don’t Hesitate to Seek Professional Advice: If you have recurring pain, are starting a new sport, or want personalized advice on preventing injuries, you can consult Dr. Chirag Arora, Sports Injury surgeon in Gurgaon for expert advice.